notdana/unitree_g1_python/README.md

 It provides Python-based communication and control functionalities, allowing users to interface with Unitree G1 seamlessly.

----

-#Pre-requisites of working with examples included in this repo
+# Pre-requisites of working with examples included in this repo

 ## Working with the Depth Camera

-### 🔧 Prerequisites

 ```bash
 sudo apt install librealsense2-utils librealsense2-dev